ThKrypt/QualCoder/08-Coding-Images.md

 ## Export

 The image with coded areas can be exported to an html file.
-After opening the file in a browser, mouse hover over ocded areas shows the code name and memos.
+After opening the file in a browser, mouse hover over coded areas shows the code name and memos.

 #  Categories and codes